tabatkins/roll/README.md

 	which each *individually* explode when they roll a 6.

-	The optional `threshold` argument can be a number, in which case it rerolls whenever the roll is >= the threshold;
+	The optional `threshold` argument can be a number, in which case it rerolls whenever the roll's sum is >= the threshold;
 	or it can be a function,
 	which is passed a list of the Roll values and must return a threshold number